albertz/commandergenius/readme.txt

 If your application does not work for unknown reasons, there may be the case when it exports some symbol that clash with exports from system libraries - run checkExports.sh to check this.
+Also there are some symbols that are present in the NDK but are not on the device - run checkMissing.sh to check.

 If your application fails to load past startup SDL logo with error

 I/dalvikvm( 3401): Unable to dlopen(/data/data/com.svc/lib/libapplication.so): Cannot load library: alloc_mem_region[847]: OOPS:  1268 cannot map library 'libapplication.so'. no vspace available.

-that means you're allocating huge data buffer in heap (that may be C static or global buffer variable).
+that means you're allocating huge data buffer in heap (that may be C static or global buffer variable) - run checkStaticDataSize.sh to see the size of all static symbols inside your application, heap memory limit on most phones is 24 Mb.
-Use command "objdump -x libapplication.so", it might output something like this:

-Sections:
-Idx Name          Size      VMA       LMA       File off  Algn 13 .bss          0b64544c  00051670  00051670  0005066c  2**3

-and below

-0848c8c8 g     O .bss   0320a000 decoder_svc_PictureBuffer_RefY

-which means your BSS segment eats up 191 Mb of RAM, and symbol 'decoder_svc_PictureBuffer_RefY' eats up 52 Mb, while heap memory limit on most phones is 24 Mb.

 License information
 ===================